-Libraries provide opportunities for digital literacy training outside of a traditional classroom setting within a facility dedicated to accessing information.
-This chart shows the percent of libraries and organizations in the community that report offering each of the various types of technology training compared to libraries and organizations in other Connected communities.
+Libraries provide opportunities for digital literacy training outside of a traditional classroom setting.
+This chart shows the percentage of libraries and organizations in the community that report offering each of the various types of technology training, compared to libraries and organizations in other Connected communities.
+Basic Computer Skills Coding/App Development Cybersafety Mobile Device Applications Multimedia Editing Social Media Use Technology for Businesses Website Development Advanced Online Research Office Productivity Software Device Orientation or Training Internet Browsing and Searching

-All Communities

-Jones County, Texas
+All Communities Nacogdoches County, Texas